malcprentice/malcprentice.github.io/0-source/Study Skills - do a speed reading.md

 * Participation points might be available if you do more than the minimum.

 # Instructions
-1) Find the speed reading folder in the Shared Materials folder
+1) I will share the books
-* Download the books
+* Download them
-* Start with book 1
+* Find book 1
-2) You can read it on a BIG screen (monitor, tablet) or print it
+2) Read it on a BIG screen (monitor, tablet) or print it
 * No phones
 * No switching.
 Print every time or screen every time
 3) Read the text.